"I was being moved by sound. My whole body was light and vibrating..." - Vancouver Yoga Review

 I was immediately laid off from my job.
 Two months later my beloved band broke up.

 In 1997 I began leading guided meditation circles in my home in Denver, Colorado.
-My intention was to hold a space where people could let go of distractions and reconnect with the Earth, with Source and utilize the power of group intention to amplify prayers of healing for the Earth and humanity.
 As more and more people began to take part, many reported having extraordinary experiences during the sessions.

 With a hearty 'OM', I began using vocal harmonics to transmit the energies I was experiencing through meditation.

-In late 1999 I accessed the Tibetan style deep overtone voice.
-It cracked open my reality, revealing a whole new dimension of healing and transformation through sound.
+Eventually I was able to recreate the Tibetan style deep overtone voice.
+It cracked me wide open, revealing a whole new dimension of healing sound and music.

-This music is coming through now, in these chaotic times to help us re-member our total connection to each other and All That Is.
+These songs and music are coming through now, in these chaotic times to help us re-member our total connection to each other and All That Is.

 This is how our paths have crossed today.